 In the misty foothills of the Himalayas, honey hunters risk their lives harvesting wild honey from vertical cliffs as their ancestors have done for centuries.
-This wild honey is known for its amber colour and slightly bitter taste.
+This wild honey is known for its amber color and slightly bitter taste.
 Also known as ‘mad honey’, it is highly prized for medicinal properties believed to relieve hypertension, provide a burst of energy, or work as a sweet substitute for Viagra.
 Consuming this honey can cause reactions ranging from a slowed heartbeat and hallucinations to temporary paralysis and unconsciousness.
 Risk not only lies in consuming this honey, but also in harvesting it.

 The harvest takes place twice a year in tandem with spring and autumn festivals.
 The practice is tightly interwoven with Himalayan culture and beliefs.
 The honey hunters of Nepal must first perform a ceremony for the cliff gods to pray for safety and forgiveness from the bees.
 A ceremony commonly involves offerings of fruit, flowers, rice, and sheep.